slipstream/SlipStreamDocumentation/README.md

 All of the source documentation is written in [reStructured Text][reST] format.

-Simply update the documentation files in the `docs` subdirectory.
-Use your own branch for changes.
+Simply update the documentation files in the `docs` subdirectory, using the `draft` branch.

 When updating or adding sources, please:
  - Ensure the files remain as plain text in US-ASCII encoding.